NeowareStudios-Technology/LeapWithAlice-Test-Webpages/AppDevelopment/README.md

 ### 4. Summary and Important React Specific Notes

-# 1. StyleGuide &amp; Naming Conventions:
+# 1. Commenting & Documentation / StyleGuide

 Commenting should describe each function and purpose, but not make the function more confusing.
 You are describing functionality, not giving your life story.
 P.S.
 Don't be afraid of whitespace